IEEE Xplore is about finding answers. Find general user questions and the corresponding answers from the experts.

 For additional information, read the FAQ for Authors.

-IEEE has worked with OCLC to develop MARC records for all eBook titles.
-As an IEEE-Wiley eBooks Library customer, you are able to access these MARC records via the OCLC site at no cost.
+IEEE has partnered with OCLC to create enriched MARC records for each title in the IEEE-Wiley eBooks Library and the MIT Press eBooks Library.
+As an eBooks customer, you are able to access these MARC records via the OCLC site at no cost.

 Customers who do not subscribe to OCLC can still access IEEE eBook MARC records through OCLC’s WorldCat.
 You can register through OCLC’s site to access the MARC records for free.